Chart Color Schemes

 The Range - Allenstown features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 62.0% of all households, including 26.1% couples with children, 22.5% couples without children, and 12.5% single parent families.
-Non-family households make up the remaining 38.0%, with lone person households at 33.6% and group households comprising 4.3%.
+Family households constitute 62.0% of all households, including 26.1% couples with children, 22.5% couples without children, and 12.5% single parent families.
+Non-family households account for the remaining 38.0%, with lone person households at 33.6% and group households comprising 4.3% of the total.
 The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households